-IPMs are generally written for children with greater levels of need for which the school has involved external specialists for advice and further support.
-The class teacher will ensure that the expected impact on progress, development or other barriers to learning are explained clearly.
+APDRs are written for all children on the SEN register.
+These documents give a clear picture of the child's needs and the provision in place to meet these needs.
+Each term targets will be set and the class teacher will ensure that the expected impact on progress, development or other barriers to learning are explained clearly in a meeting with parents.